Skip to Main Content

 Omicron, Delta, Alpha, and More: What To Know About the Coronavirus Variants

-A quick guide to the coronavirus variants that are top-of-mind right now.
+A quick guide to the coronavirus variants that have been top-of-mind.

 Note: Information in this article was accurate at the time of original publication.
 Because information about COVID-19 changes rapidly, we encourage you to visit the websites of the Centers for Disease Control & Prevention (CDC), World Health Organization (WHO), and your state and local government for the latest information.